IBM/ibm-block-csi-driver/README.md

-## Driver Installation and storage class creation
+## Driver Installation
-This section describe how to:
+This section describe how to install the CSI driver.
- 1. Install the driver yaml file
- 2. Configure the k8s storage class - to define the storage system pool name, secret referance, SpaceEfficiency(Thin, compressed or Deduplicated) and fstype(xfs\ext4).
- 3. Storage system secret - to define the storage credential(user and password) and its address.
- Note: Repeat steps 2 & 3 to create as many storage classes as needed.

-### 1. Install the CSI driver
 Heads up: Soon the driver install method will be via new CSI operator (work in progress at github.com/ibm/ibm-block-csi-driver-operator).
 But for now the installation method is basic yaml file (`ibm-block-csi-driver.yaml`) with all the driver resources.

 ```sh